anurajkumar23/Temperature-Conversion/README.md

 # Temperature-Conversion

--Covert the Temperature conversion of Fahrenheit to Celsius or  Celsius to Fahrenheit using  HTML ,CSS, JavaScript.
+-Covert the Temperature from Fahrenheit to Celsius or  Celsius to Fahrenheit using  HTML ,CSS, JavaScript.
 -A simple, light and responsive UI
 -Best code practice used